azro1/astro-memory/CONTRIBUTING.md

 ### Congratulations🎈 you've made your first PR to astro-memory!!

 Now, just sit tight and wait for your request to be reviewed and accepted by a maintainer - thank you so much for your contribution 😃
+If you have any questions please let me know in the comments.